audiamus/AaxAudioConverter/README.md

 - Converts Audible proprietary .aax files to plain .mp3 or .m4a/.m4b.
 - Also offers basic support for older .aa files.
 - Windows application, with all the classic features of the Windows eco-system.
-- Requires either activated Audible App for Win10, (legacy) Audible Manager, or personal activation code.
+- Requires either [Book Lib Connect](https://github.com/audiamus/BookLibConnect), (legacy) Audible Manager, or personal activation code.
-  - _It appears that the Win10 Audible app is no longer available.
-You may want to try the new [Book Lib Connect downloader](https://github.com/audiamus/BookLibConnect) which is to become an integrated component of AAX Audio Converter in the future._
+  - _With the retirement of the Win10 Audible app, Book Lib Connect is the recommended way to download the books.
+(Book Lib Connect is to become an integrated component of AAX Audio Converter in the future.)_
   - _An activation code is not needed for books downloaded with Book Lib Connect.
 If AAX Audio Converter asks for one, any code will do._
 - Processing Modes:
   - One output file per input file.